gabesullice/vimsert/README.md

 ###Usage:
 Open the editor

-    Ctrl + i # focus must be on a textarea
+    Ctrl + i # focus must be on a textarea/textfield

-Write changes to the textarea
+Write changes to the input field

     :w